mehulagg/gitlab/doc/ci/examples/test-and-deploy-ruby-application-to-heroku.md

 This project has three jobs:

 - `test` - used to test Rails application.
-- `staging` - used to automatically deploy staging environment every push to `master` branch.
+- `staging` - used to automatically deploy staging environment every push to the default branch.
 - `production` - used to automatically deploy production environment for every created tag.

 ## Store API keys